telerik/xaml-docs/controls/radribbonview/how-to/howto-bind-command-to-helpcommand.md

 ---
 title: Bind Command to the HelpCommand property
 page_title: Bind Command to the HelpCommand property
-description: Bind Command to the HelpCommand property
+description: This article demonstrates how to bind a Command to the HelpCommand property.
 slug: radribbonview-howto-bind-command-to-helpcommand
 tags: bind,command,to,the,helpcommand,property
 published: True